cafalchio/mea_analysis/README.md

-## Preprocessing and analysis of Multi Electrode Recordings from Human Slices (in progress ..)
+## Preprocessing and analysis of Multi Electrode Recordings from Human Slices
 <br>

 ### Intro
 <br>
+The collection of scripts are used to extract and analyse epleptic seizure from human data recorderded with multi-electrodes probe fof 64 channels.
+The scripts will clean the data, extract the binary, prepare for clustering, plot treatments, plot raw data, plot cluster results, extract waveform features, extract spike times etc.

 ### Methodology